CiccioGamer89: Golden Button and "Nutellagate" (2016)

-Sleeve Gastrectomy, first books and Twitch (2017-2021)
+Sleeve Gastrectomy, first books and Twitch (2017–2021)

-Suffering from obesity, in 2017 Alessandrini underwent a bariatric surgery operation together with his brother Simone, through the sleeve gastrectomy procedure.
+Suffering from obesity, Alessandrini underwent a bariatric surgery operation together with his brother Simone in 2017, through the sleeve gastrectomy procedure.
 In February 2017 he published an autobiographical book Io, me e me stesso".
-In 2017 he was als nominated in the top 3 in the Gameplay category of the Web Star Awards.
+Also in 2017, he was nominated in the top 3 in the Gameplay category of the Web Star Awards.

 In the same year he start doing videos about Fortnite Battle Royale and in 2018 he published his second book CiccioGamer89 Presenta Fortnite.
 Trucchi e Segreti.

-In November 2018, Alessandrini joined the streaming platform Twitch.
-However, his experience on the platform only lasts a year.
+In November 2018, Alessandrini joined the streaming platform Twitch for one year.

-On 2019, two years later the first operation, they started another operation.
-In the same year he pubblished his second book about Fortnite Battle Royale and eSport and in 2020 he published his first cooking book.
+In 2019, two years after the first operation, Alessandrini and his brother began another operation.
+In the same year he published his second book about Fortnite Battle Royale and eSport, and in 2020 he published his first cooking book.

-In March 2020, during COVID–19 pandemic he mades a fundraiser during a livestream, raising €2300 donated to the Spallanzani Hospital in Rome.
-In the next months, during another livestream in collaboration with Tom's Hardware and the Italian YouTubers Favij and Anima, Alessandrini raised other €17.209.
+In March 2020, during the COVID-19 pandemic, he started a fundraiser during a livestream, raising €2300 to be donated to the Spallanzani Hospital in Rome.
+In the next months, during another livestream in collaboration with Tom's Hardware and the Italian YouTubers Favij and Anima, Alessandrini raised another €17.209.

-Legal issues (2022-)
+Legal issues and store opening (2022–present)

-On early November, Alessandrini announced a collaboration with Durex for the creation of limited edition condoms, called "Durex Let's go".
+In early November, Alessandrini announced a collaboration with Durex Italia for the creation of limited edition condoms with a hermit crab drawn on the box, called "Durex Let's go".

-On 19 November 2022 Alessandrini was reported by the Guardia di Finanza for tax evasion for €400.000, he would not have declared income for 1 million euros.
+On 19 November 2022 Alessandrini was reported by the Guardia di Finanza for tax evasion for €400,000, meaning he would not have declared income for 1 million euros.
 According to the reconstructions, Alessandrini would have failed to declare to the tax authorities more than one million euros in compensation in the last five years.
 With these figures, having exceeded the minimum thresholds of punishment established by current legislation, once the financiers of the Provincial Command of Rome discovered the omission, the complaint was immediately triggered.

 During the investigations, the military reconstructed in detail the volume of the entrepreneur's and the company's turnover thanks to an analysis of the partnership contracts stipulated with the multimedia giant Google Ireland and with some sponsorship agencies.

 Alessandrini gave a first update on the matter via his Instagram profile, where he explained that he was not a tax evader and that his lawyers were already working on the case.

 In January 2023 he received further criticism for his political point of view expressed during a live broadcast, praising a one-party state.